asogaard/adversarial/README.md

 ## To-do

 Below is a list of items which should ideally be addressed as part of the development and study of de-correlated tagger(s).
-Developers should feel free to assign themselves to any task they see fit
+Developers should feel free to assign themselves to any task they see fit.

 - [ ] Validation tests
 - [ ] Setup optimisation framework ([@asogaard](www.github.com/asogaard))